hexdump0815/imagebuilder/systems/chromebook_x86_uefi/doc/apollo-and-gemini-lake-chromebooks.md

 crossystem dev_default_boot=usb
 ```
 - reboot with an uefi linux image on usb or sd card
+- it might be required to enter the uefi bios on bootup using "esc" when
+  offered to switch the boot device to the desired one in the "boote menu"
+section of the bios. please keep in mind that the sd card might appear there
+named like "generic usb device" as the sd card slot might be connected via usb
+internally.

+#### gemini lake example

 newer (mostly gemini lake) chromebooks with more solid altfw support (example
 here: octopus-blooglet):